-- 900.7 In an assurance engagement, the firm aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the subject matter information.
-SSAE 3000 (Revised) describes the elements and objectives of an assurance engagement conducted under that Standard, and the Singapore Framework for Assurance Engagements (Assurance Framework) provides a general description of assurance engagement or a direct engagement. - 900.8 In this Part, the term 'assurance engagement' refers to assurance engagements other than audit engagements and review engagements.
+- In an assurance engagement, the firm aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the subject matter information.
+SSAE 3000 (Revised) describes the elements and objectives of an assurance engagement conducted under that Standard, and the Singapore Framework for Assurance Engagements (Assurance Framework) provides a general description of assurance engagements.
+An assurance engagement might either be an attestation engagement or a direct engagement. - In this Part, the term 'assurance engagement' refers to assurance engagements other than audit engagements and review engagements.